lkcampbell/brackets-ruler/README.md

 For more information on setting preferences see:
 [How to Use Brackets - Preferences](https://github.com/adobe/brackets/wiki/How-to-Use-Brackets#preferences)

+### Custom Key Bindings

+If you would like to add a customized keyboard shortcut to toggle the column ruler, set your shortcut key to the following command id: `lkcampbell.toggleColumnRuler`.

+If you would like to add a customized keyboard shortcut to toggle the column guide, set your shortcut key to the following command id: `lkcampbell.toggleColumnGuide`.

+For example, if you want the shortcut `Ctrl-Shift-R` to toggle the column ruler and you want the shortcut `Ctrl-Shift-G` to toggle the column guide, type the following entry into the `overrides` section of your `keyboardmap.json` file:

+`"Ctrl-Shift-R": "lkcampbell.toggleColumnRuler"`
+`"Ctrl-Shift-G": "lkcampbell.toggleColumnGuide"`

+For more information on setting Custom Key Bindings see [User Key Bindings](https://github.com/adobe/brackets/wiki/User-Key-Bindings).

 ### Unit Testing

 This extension comes with a [Jasmine](http://jasmine.github.io/) test suite that